wayne-kirk-schmidt/sumologic-alexandria/readme.md

     4. cs20_sumowash.py - normalize the query syntax, and document the query

-NOTE: this will also include a critique of the syntax, and offer suggestions for improvement
+NOTE: in the future this will also include a critique of the syntax, and offer suggestions for improvement

     5. cs25_querydata.py - query the information for a query or queries for a given orgid or orgids.